Stay updated

 Agentic AI marks a shift from tools that produce outputs to systems that achieve outcomes.
 As a result, agentic workflows differ from traditional ones.
 In brief, they can plan, decide, and execute multi-step actions autonomously to achieve your goal, remembering and learning from their experiences.
 Because of this, their behaviour can evolve, creating both opportunities and risks.
 Therefore, understanding how agentic workflows differ becomes vital to effective risk identification.
 So, this article examines 10 dimensions that vary between agentic and traditional workflows – from decision authority and system access to failure modes and accountability – and how risk managers should respond.

-The Pre-Deployment Agentic Risk Assessment
+The Pre-Deployment Agentic Risk Assessment for Higher Risk Agents

 Agentic Risk Appetite and Adoption Strategy